Eagle Butte Man Sentenced for Larceny

 U.S. Attorney's Office, District of South Dakota

-Randall Bear Eagle, age 38, was sentenced to 18 months in federal prison, followed by two years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+True Clark, age 28, was sentenced to 13 months in federal prison, followed by three years of supervised release.
+Clark was ordered to pay restitution in the amount of $395, and a $100 special assessment to the Federal Crime Victims Fund.

-Bear Eagle was indicted by a federal grand jury in April of 2022.
-He pleaded guilty on May 19, 2022.
+Clark was indicted for Larceny by a federal grand jury in October of 2022.
+He pleaded guilty on December 19, 2022.

 This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services.
 Assistant U.S. Attorney Jay Miller prosecuted the case.